ishan-walia/devbhoomi-App/README.md

 - Developer info
 - Contact section

+## 🎯 Purpose

+This project was built to promote tourism in Himachal Pradesh and to practice Flutter UI design and app architecture.

 ## ⭐ Show Your Support

 If you like this project, give it a ⭐ on GitHub!